|

 Act utilitarianism is only one possible form that utilitarianism can take.
 Others include multi-level utilitarianism, rule utilitarianism, motive utilitarianism, sanction utilitarianism, scalar utilitarianism, and satisficing utilitarianism—some of which you have already encountered in earlier weeks.
 Each form has its own theoretical motivation, and each may avoid some of the objections to utilitarianism we have considered in preceding weeks.
 Yet some of these forms may not satisfy the motivations for utilitarianism, and adopting one as a way to avoid the objections may itself be objectionably ad hoc.
 This week, we consider these questions.

-- Ask yourself: what are the fundamental utilitarian ideals or commitments?
+- So a key question is: what are the fundamental utilitarian ideals or commitments?
 Don’t say: “utilitarians are fundamentally committed to the view that the right thing to do is that which maximises utility” (or anything that comes to the same thing)—that would just build act utilitarianism into the motivation for it.
 But perhaps there is some basic idea that act utilitarianism somehow embodies that (at least some) other forms don’t.
-What might that be?

 - One reason you might look for an alternative to any given form of utilitarianism is that there are objections to it that seem fatal.
 But some forms of utilitarianism may express ideals or commitments that are very different from the form that seems vulnerable to fatal objection.
 So there may be a sense in which switching from one view to another involves throwing out the baby with the bathwater.
 We need, then, to work out for each form of utilitarianism what the ‘baby’ is—that is, what basic ideals or commitments it expresses or reflects or elaborates.
 For example, scalar utilitarians are partly motivated by scepticism about the ’deontic’ aspects of widespread moral thinking.
 If you’re not a sceptic about those aspects, adopting scalar utilitarianism may not be a good way to avoid objections to act utilitarianism—you may be throwing out at least one baby with the bathwater.